 Cenaiko Lake is a designated stream trout lake.
-This special designation means fishing is allowed only during the stream trout season, and only anglers possessing a current trout stamp may fish here.
+This special designation means fishing is allowed only during the stream trout season for lakes, and only anglers possessing a current trout stamp may fish here.
 Fishing for species other than trout is prohibited when the trout season is closed.
 Consult the Minnesota fishing regulations for the exact dates.
 Additional restrictions on a designated trout lake include a prohibition on the use of live minnows for bait, limiting anglers to the use of one line with one hook at any time (summer or winter), and a limit on fishing hours between 1 hour before sunrise to 11:00 P.M.

 Additional information on Cenaiko Lake